denitsa-md/shit-got-done/README.md

 # Shit I got done

-Tells you what you did on Clubhouse today/yesterday/this week ...in case you forgot.
+Tells you what you did on Clubhouse today/yesterday/this week.
+Because sometimes we forget what we did yesterday

 ## Installation